Young, gifted, and ready for more

 Levels 4-6 provide committed dancers with advanced technique.
 To these dancers TPB regularly offers opportunities to train with guest professional teachers and choreographers.
 Those who demonstrate proper form may also qualify to learn pas de deux and variations in addition to their regular classwork.
 Students in the Advanced Division earn their placement through hard work, determination and discipline.
 The amount of time spent in a level depends solely on the individual student’s improvement as determined by the Artistic Directors.
 Advanced Division students who are at least 14 years of age may also audition for The Portland Ballet’s Youth Company.
 To dance with the company, female dancers must be strong en pointe.

 The Men’s Program syllabus focuses on the needs and skills specific to young male dancers.
 Beginning in Pre-Ballet, boys learn the fundamental exercises that allow them to develop strength, poise and discipline.
 TPB Academy Principal Jason Davis teaches partnering and technique passed down from Jorge Esquivel, Mikko Nissinen and Mr. Roudolf Kharatian.
 The Men’s Program, part of the general Curriculum Ballet syllabus, is tailored specifically to the male dancer.

 Registration and Audition

-All students from Pre-Ballet through Level 6 must audition in June.
-This requirement includes returning students in Level 3 and up, unless they attend TPB’s own Summer Ballet Intensive.
+All students interested in joining The Portland Ballet curriculum program must audition.
 The placement audition determines a student’s level for the upcoming year.
-Auditioning dancers must submit a Registration Form.
 There is NO Registration Fee.
 TPB then notifies participants by email of the student’s placement and provides important information regarding performances, parent volunteering and other engagement opportunities.
 For more information about auditions, click here.

 To audition outside the annual audition/placement date, please contact TPB here.